Reduced Order Modeling of Partial Differential Equations on Parameter-Dependent Domains Using Deep Neural Networks: Our method

 When domains are parametrically described, it is not necessary to assume that each domain has the same number of parameters; they may have varying numbers of subdomains or holes.
-Our approach assumes that each domain characteristic function can be interpolated onto a rectangular grid, see Figure \ref{meshes}. \\
+Our approach assumes that each domain characteristic function can be interpolated onto a fixed rectangular grid, see Figure \ref{meshes}. \\

-The domain of the problem can be derived either from measurements or parameters.
-In our proposed method, its characteristic function is described as a bitmap image, with pixels assigned a value of one or zero depending on whether the pixel is inside or outside the domain.
-A convolutional autoencoder is trained using binary cross-entropy loss \cite{zhang2018generalized} to classify each pixel as part of the domain or not which is given by
+To represent the domain, we use its characteristic function interpolated onto a rectangular grid, resulting in a binary image.
+This image is stored as a bitmap, where each pixel is assigned a value of 1 if the corresponding point lies inside the domain and 0 otherwise.
+A convolutional autoencoder is then trained on these bitmap images to extract a compact latent representation, which serves as a learned, low-dimensional domain parameterization.
+This mesh-free approach accommodates complex geometries and topological variations without requiring control points, meshing, or predefined mappings.
+To extract the domain parametrization, we train a convolutional autoencoder on these binary images, using the binary cross-entropy loss\cite{zhang2018generalized} to classify each pixel as part of the domain or not which is given by

 where $\boldsymbol{y}$ is target bitmap image with $n$ rows and $m$ columns and $\boldsymbol{x}$ is network output image, whose pixels values $x_{ij}$ denote probability that pixel $x_{ij}$ is equal to one.
 The encoded domains are then used as the parametrization of the domain.
-The domain autoencoder is inspired by semantic segmentation encoder-decoder models in computer vision \cite{badrinarayanan2017segnet}, \cite{noh2015learning}, with two classes indicating whether a pixel is inside or outside the domain.
+The low-dimensional latent code produced by the encoder is used as domain parametrization in our model.
+The autoencoder architecture is inspired by the encoder-decoder networks commonly used in semantic segmentation \cite{badrinarayanan2017segnet, noh2015learning}, with two classes that distinguish whether each pixel lies within or outside the domain.
 This approach can be extended to problems with multiple domains, such as fluid-structure interaction problems, providing simultaneous geometric parametrization for the entire system.

-If domains can be generated synthetically, it is possible to use more samples for the domain autoencoder than for the solution autoencoder.
+If domains are synthetically generated, it is also possible to train the domain autoencoder with a larger dataset than the solution autoencoder, which can help improve the quality of the learned parametrization and its generalization to unseen geometries.